“Prince of Peace,” the portrait of Jesus Christ was painted by an 8-year-old child in only 40 hours!

 We invite you to join our community

-Join over 725,000 Jesus & Akiane fans like you and become part of our online community of folks who enjoy daily inspiration, art and encouraging one another!
+Join over 725,000 Jesus, Prince of Peace fans and become part of our online community of folks who enjoy daily inspirations, art and encouraging one another!